bsc-iitm/python-textbook/docs/chapter-4/lesson-4.2.md

 isRight(z = 5, y = 4, x = 3) # same as intended call
 ```

-Keyword arguments and positional arguments can be combined in a single call:
+Keyword arguments and positional arguments can also be combined in a single call:

 ```python
 isRight(3, y = 4, z = 5)